Search

 Privacy

 We believe privacy and security are the most critical aspects of computer vision.
 Computer vision often involves sensitive data, including images of people (employees, customers) or intellectual property (machines, processes, etc.).
-Industry leaders use Viso Suite in healthcare, manufacturing, retail, government/public services, and other industries requiring the highest data privacy levels.
+Industry leaders use the Viso Suite in healthcare, manufacturing, retail, government/public services, and other industries requiring the highest data privacy levels.

 Because connecting separate tools is vulnerable to severe security and privacy issues, Viso Suite provides end-to-end capabilities to manage and protect the entire process.
-This is why we need to fully manage the devices, ML model deployment, inference pipelines, access management, encryption – in one place.
+This is why we need to fully manage the devices, ML model deployment, inference pipelines, access management, and encryption – in one place.

 All visual data is processed locally, with on-device machine learning (Edge AI).
-This is not only much more performance- and cost-efficient, it also ensures that no video images are sent to a cloud.
+This is not only much more performance and cost-efficient, but it also ensures that no video images are sent to a cloud.
 We can process the images in real-time, without even storing them on-device.
 In our tutorial app, we included an output video preview that can only be accessed on a local level.
 We can always deploy the application without the module and even remove the local preview entirely.

 The output data is text strings “mask”/”no-mask” without sensitive visual data.
-This edge intelligence moves AI capabilities from the cloud to the edge device instead of moving all data to the cloud before processing it there – enabling private deep learning applications.
+This edge intelligence moves AI capabilities from the cloud to the edge device instead of moving all data to the cloud before processing it there, enabling private deep learning applications.

 Get started

-Learn more about developing no-code computer vision systems with Viso Suite.
+Learn more about developing computer vision systems with Viso Suite.
 Get in touch with our team and see how you can deliver enterprise AI vision rapidly, securely, and future-proof.

 Viso.ai Intel partner alliance iot and ai